racket/racket/racket/src/ChezScheme/IMPLEMENTATION.md

 have to implement a copy of the functionality (or enough of it) in "rktboot".

-Take care to implement an new functionality as safe, which means checking arguments fully.
+Take care to implement a new functionality as safe, which means checking arguments fully.
 Keep in mind that your implementation itself will be compiled as unsafe.
 While testing and debugging your additions, however, you'll probably want to use `make o=0` in the